Frequently Asked Questions

 - The PIPT doesn’t work as expected.
 What do I do?

 - Is there a PIPT version for Windows?
+For macOS?

 - The PIPT can’t connect to the server.
 Is this because I’m using a proxy to connect to the internet?